nicholaswilde/ansible-role-flux/README.md

 ## Testing

-If you want to use [moleculte](https://molecule.readthedocs.io/en/latest/installation.html) to test, be sure to check out the repo in a folder titled `nicholaswilde.flux`
+If you want to use [moleculte](https://molecule.readthedocs.io/en/latest/installation.html) to test, be sure to check out the repo in a folder titled `nicholaswilde.flux2`

 ```
 # Checkout